JetBrains/teamcity-documentation/topics/perforce.md

 If a VCS root of your project connects to Perforce via SSL, TeamCity will automatically establish a trusted connection to it.
 The `p4 trust` command is sent every time you test a Perforce connection, or a build agent checks out sources from Perforce.

 If the SSL certificate on the Perforce server is renewed, the agents need to be configured to trust this new certificate with the help of a special parameter.
-For security reasons, this parameter needs to be  removed after each agent has checked out the sources.
+For security reasons, this parameter needs to be removed after all agents have checked out the sources.
 Set the `teamcity.internal.perforce.forceTrust=true` configuration parameter to the related project or build configuration.

 </td></tr></table>